-How to check that staff understand the training.
+• How to check that staff understand the training.

-Question 56: Did the government ask the public about the Code of Practice before finishing it?
+Question 55: When will the government share the Code of Practice with the public?

-The government asked people what they think of the Code of Practice.
+The government has asked people what they think of the Code of Practice.

-They looked at what people said about the Code of Practice and made changes to make it clearer.
+They are now looking at what people said about the Code of Practice.

-You can find out more about the Code of Practice on the government's website: www.gov.uk/government/consultations/oliver-mcgowan-draft-code-of-practice
+You can find out more about when the Code of Practice will be shared on the government's website:

+www.gov.uk/government/ consultations/oliver-mcgowan-draftcode-of-practice

-Question 57: How will organisations be checked to see if they are training their staff?
+Question 56: How will organisations be checked to see if they are training their staff?